 How does vaping legal recreational or medical marijuana compare to smoking weed?
 Here are the facts:

 - Marijuana smoke provides 12 percent cannabinoids (substances that give marijuana its medical benefits and intoxicating actions) versus 95 percent in vapor.
 This means that vaping gives you more of the benefits of cannabis than smoking.
-If you vape and smoke the same amount of weed, you'll get more noticeable results from vaping.
+If you vape and smoke the same amount of herbs, you'll get more noticeable results from vaping.
 Therefore, people who vape usually use less material than those who smoke, which saves them money.

 - Marijuana smoke contains 111 substances beyond cannabinoids, and six of them are known to be potentially harmful to your health.
 Marijuana vapor contains only small amounts of one possibly harmful substance, a fragrant plant oil called caryophyllene and cannabinoids.
 As a result, vapor is purer than smoke and less likely to cause health problems